Programming

 Another example might be to create experiments using PsychoPy (either by coding using Python or using the drag-and-drop interface) and the cheap and open-source Arduino microcontroller.
 Also, coding is fun and relaxing!

-Reverse Scoring in Python with Pandas Read More »
+Descriptive Statistics in Python using Pandas Read More »

 Scroll to Top